Western Front tactics, 1917: German defensive preparations, June–July 1917

 Northern France and Flanders was held by Army Group Crown Prince Rupprecht, which by the end of July had 65 divisions.
-The defence of the Ypres Salient was the responsibility of the German 4th Army, under the command of General Friedrich Bertram Sixt von Armin.
+The defence of the Ypres Salient was the responsibility of the German 4th Army, under the command of General Friedrich Sixt von Armin.
 The divisions of the 4th Army were organised in groups (Gruppen) based on the existing corps organisation.
 Gruppe Lille ran from the southern army boundary to Warneton.
 Gruppe Wytschaete continued north to Bellewaarde Lake, Gruppe Ypres held the line to the Ypres–Staden railway, Gruppe Dixmude held the ground from north of the railway to Noordschoote and Gruppe Nord held the coast with Marinekorps Flandern.

 The 4th Army defended 25 mi of front with Gruppe Dixmude based on the German XIV Corps headquarters, Gruppe Ypres (III Bavarian Corps) and Gruppe Wytschaete (IX Reserve Corps); Gruppe Staden (Guards Reserve Corps) was added later.
 Gruppe Dixmude held 12 mi, with four front divisions and two Eingreif divisions; Gruppe Ypres held 6 mi from Pilckem to Menin Road, with three front divisions and two Eingreif divisions and Gruppe Wytschaete held a similar length of front south of Menin Road with three front divisions and three Eingreif divisions.
 The Eingreif divisions were placed behind the Menin and Passchendaele Ridges; 5 mi further back were four more Eingreif divisions and 7 mi beyond them another two in "Group of Northern Armies" reserve.